Email: Amanda E. Lewis

 Before joining IRRPP, Dr. Arenas worked with UIC’s Social Justice Initiative where he curated two yearlong exhibits that mobilized and extended his research on the intersection between protest practices, social transformation, and aesthetics.
 Interested in connecting faculty, students, and the community,

 Dr. Arenas seeks to create research and programming that enable not just greater understanding but mobilizes towards collective action.
-He received his PhD in Anthropology in 2011 from the University
+He received his PhD in Anthropology in 2011 from the University of California, Berkeley.

-Delaina Washington is a doctoral student in Curriculum and Instruction with a concentration in Mathematics Education at University of Illinois at Chicago.
+Delaina Washington is a doctoral student in Curriculum and Instruction with a concentration in Mathematics Education at the University of Illinois at Chicago.
 She investigates what successful mathematics classrooms look like for African American children and how to use African American children’s history and experiences to inform instruction and research.

 Washington received her master’s degree from Northwestern University in Learning Sciences with particular emphasis on the design of learning environments.